dev24665/test-sub-rtd/docs/source/upload_clinical.rst

-Upload Clinical & Biospecimen Metadata:
+Upload Clinical & Biospecimen Metadata
 ==============

 To load the Clinical and Biospecimen data, save the Case Matrix, Case, Demographics, Diagnosis, Exposure, Family History, Treatment, Follow-Up, Sample, and Aliquot worksheets as TSV files from the PDC Submission template you prepared.